Hairy cell leukemia (HCL) is a cancer of the blood that starts in your bone marrow -- the soft tissue inside bones where blood cells are made.

 It happens when your bone marrow makes too many white blood cells called B lymphocytes.
-The cells that cause the cancer look "hairy" under a microscope, which is what gives HCL its name.
+These cells make this cancer look "hairy" under a microscope, which is where HCL gets its name.

 It's a rare condition -- only about 1,000 people get it each year in the U.S. Men get it more often than women, and adults get it more often than children.

 HCL is a chronic cancer.
 That means it doesn't go away completely with treatment.
 But it grows very slowly.
-With medical care, you can live for a very long time with the disease.
+With medical care, you can live a long time with the disease.

-The buildup of leukemia cells in your blood and bone marrow affects how well your blood works in your body.
+The buildup of these leukemia cells in your blood, bone marrow, spleen, and liver affects how well your blood works in your body.
 This means you might have symptoms like:

 - Frequent fevers

 - Shortness of breath

 Often, hairy leukemia cells collect in your spleen or liver, which can make them bigger.
 This can cause pain or a feeling of fullness in your belly just under your ribs.

 If your doctor thinks you might have hairy cell leukemia, it may be helpful to make a list of any questions you have before your next appointment.
 Some of those might include:

 - Should I do anything before the appointment to prepare?